gebisthefallenhero/Machine_Learning/README.md

 from UCI.
 * College_Recuitment - A classification prodject of a data set found on kaggle for college admitance
+* Digit_Recognizer - A CNN approach in Keras for the famous MNIST handwritten digit data set.

 ### TensorFlow_Files/ANNS
 Contains the final prodject for the machine learning course I took.
 Using a